 Nos.8 & 10 Herbs End: Are a pair of semi-detached houses fronting the west side of Herbs End obliquely opposite the north-west corner of the application.
 The front elevations of these properties face the Rushmoor-owned public open space north of the application site and views of the application site are screened by the end of the TPO tree belt that adjoins the north side of the application site.
 A smaller area of public open space lays adjacent to the side of No.10 Herbs End, separated by a private drive that serves Nos.12-16 Herbs End further to the rear.
-Objection has been raised concerning the proximity of Plots 4-7 of the proposed development to No.8 & 10 Herbs End although it is the rear of the Plot 7 house that is the closest: the building-building separation distance is approximately 27 metres between the nearest front corner of No.10 and the nearest corner of the Plot 7 house.
-The windows of the Plot 7 house are also orientated such that they would not face directly towards No.10 and, indeed, designed to look towards the adjoining public open space.
-Given the design of the proposed scheme combined with the retained TPO tree screen it is considered that the relationship of the proposed development with Nos.8 & 10 Herbs End would be acceptable.
+Objections were raised by the occupiers of both properties with the previous planning application concerning the proximity of Plots 4-7 of the proposed development to No.8 & 10 Herbs End although it is the rear of the Plot 7 house that is the closest.
+However, no representations have been received from either of these properties in respect of the current application.
+The building-building separation distance is slightly increased as a result of the amendment to the siting of the Plot 4-7 houses submitted with the current application, being in excess of 27 metres between the nearest front corner of No.10 and the nearest corner of the Plot 7 house.
+The windows of the Plot 7 house are orientated such that they would not face directly towards No.10 and, indeed, they are designed to look towards the adjoining public open space.
+Given the design of the proposed scheme combined with the retained TPO tree screen it is considered that the relationship of the proposed development with Nos.8 & 10 Herbs End continues to be acceptable.

-Nos.18 & 26 Herbs End: Occupiers of neither of these nearby residential properties have made representations in respect of the planning application to date.
+Nos.18 & 26 Herbs End: Occupiers of neither of these nearby residential properties made representations in respect of the previous planning application, although the occupier(s) of No.18 have raised an objection in respect of the current application.
 These properties are a pair of back-to-back houses that are sited sideways-on to the Herbs End road frontage opposite the south-west corner of the application site.
 In this location, No.18 is angled to face towards the smaller area of public open space located between Nos.10-16 and 18-24 Herbs End.
-With the exception of a small first-floor bathroom or toilet window in the side elevation facing the road, this property does not have any significant view towards the application.
+Except for a small first-floor bathroom or toilet window in the side elevation facing the road, this property does not have any significant view towards the application.
 Similarly, No.26 Herbs End has no view towards the application site, with its front elevation facing south down Herbs End towards the cul-de-sac end.
-The nearest element of the proposed development in respect of these neighbouring properties would be the Plot 4 house, which would be separated a minimum building-building distance of 23 metres.
-It is not considered that the relationship of the proposed development with these nearby neighbouring properties would be undue.
+The nearest element of the proposed development in respect of these neighbouring properties would be the Plot 4 house, which would be separated a minimum building-building distance of 24 metres, an increase of 1 metre as a result of the amendment forming part of the current application proposals.
+It is considered that the relationships of the proposed development with these nearby neighbouring properties remain acceptable in planning terms.